HudsonNeves/healthy-life-landing/.github/-instructions.md

 <!-- Auto-generated guidance for AI coding agents.
 Update as you learn project specifics. -->
-# Copilot / AI Agent Instructions — Healthy Life Landing
+# Instructions — Healthy Life Landing

 This file contains concise, actionable information to help an AI agent be productive in this repository.